Become a CAA

-Joining an Anesthesia Care Team as a CAA is an extremely rewarding career.
-CAAs medically manage patient conditions under anesthesia, expand access and quality of anesthesia care to rural and under-served areas, and are advocates for patient safety.
+Joining an Anesthesia Care Team as a CAA is a rewarding career.
+CAAs medically manage patient conditions under anesthesia, expand access and quality of anesthesia care to rural and under-served areas, and advocate for patient safety.

 How can you become a CAA?

 All CAAs possess a premedical background, a baccalaureate degree, and also complete a comprehensive didactic and clinical program at the graduate school level.